 Here's how you overcome and move to the next level.

 Staying at the basic level will not improve your organization’s competitiveness nor its ability to survive in today’s consumerist-healthcare atmosphere.
 The cost of doing nothing is high.
 But, you’re not stuck there.
-There are steps that you can take to move your community hospital’s virtual care to the next level ⏤ foundational ⏤ and create opportunities to improve outcomes, revenue and efficiencies.
+There are steps that you can take to move your community hospital’s virtual care strategy to the next level ⏤ foundational ⏤ and create opportunities to improve outcomes, revenue and efficiencies.

 It’s likely that telemedicine platforms within most community hospitals have grown from local champions, advocates and early adopters.
 They live within individual departments and service lines often creating more work, taking up resources and causing inefficiencies in workflows.